 In the e-commerce world, your shipping and return policies are an extension of your customer service.
 They can be a decisive factor in building trust and influencing purchase decisions.

-Bonus Tip: Leverage Customer Feedback
+Leverage Customer Feedback

 It’s beneficial to use customer feedback when crafting and refining your policies.
 Customer suggestions and complaints can provide valuable insights into how you can improve your shipping and return processes.
 This not only helps your business evolve but also lets customers know that their voices are heard and valued.